 \subsection{Establishing LLS in POP and IP}

 We used the M2S-S2M \cite{2010_LLS_Pileio_Levitt,2012_LLS_Y.Feng} pulse sequence shown in Fig. \ref{fig:m2s_s2m_pulses_and_evolution} to prepare, store, and detect LLS in POP.
 The resulting spectrum, shown in Fig. \ref{fig:molecule_and_simple_nmr_spectrum} (c), consists of four almost equally spaced lines with characteristic intensities corresponding to the singlet state, from which the estimated residual dipole-dipole coupling constant is $\mathcal{D} \approxeq 640$ Hz.
+The value of $\mathcal{D}$ was estimated by using the four signal intensities ($I_1$, $I_2$, $I_3$, $I_4$) and the transition frequencies ($\nu_1$, $\nu_2$, $\nu_3$, $\nu_4$) from the spectrum in Fig. \ref{fig:molecule_and_simple_nmr_spectrum}c, and then running an optimization routine to find the best value that satisfied the equations

+where \( C = \sqrt{(J-2\mathcal{D})^2 + \Omega^2} \), \( \tan \xi = (J-\mathcal{D})/\Omega \), and $\nu_{o\!f\!f}$ is the RF offset frequency \cite{book_levitt2013}.
 The spin pair is strongly coupled in POP, but as we raise the sample temperature, $\mathcal{D}$ decreases, and finally, as the solution undergoes a phase transition into IP at around 302 K, $\mathcal{D}$ averages out completely, and spins become weakly coupled under the scalar coupling $J$ with $|J| \ll |\Omega|$.
 To prepare and read LLS in the IP, we used the CL-CL pulse sequence given in \cite{2004_LLS_Levitt_2}, which results in a characteristic antiphase signal as shown in Fig. \ref{fig:molecule_and_simple_nmr_spectrum} (d).
 Since the singlet is no longer an eigenstate of the weakly coupled Hamiltonian, we used a 1 kHz WALTZ-16 spin lock during the storage interval.
 The measured $T_1$, $T_{LLS}$, and the ratio $T_{LLS}/T_1$ at various temperatures spanning both POP and IP are plotted in Fig. \ref{fig:lls_results} and summarized in Table \ref{table:all_results}.
 The results clearly establish the long-livedness of the singlet state not only in IP but also in POP.